paramitamirza/IndoTimex/README.md

 The dataset for development and evaluation phases of the system is available in `dataset/`, comprising 75 news articles taken from www.kompas.com.

 ###Demo
-The demo is available at [http://paramitamirza.ml/indotimex/](http://paramitamirza.ml/indotimex/).
+The online demo is available at [http://paramitamirza.ml/indotimex/](http://paramitamirza.ml/indotimex/).

 ###Contact
 For more information please contact [Paramita Mirza](http://paramitopia.com/about/) (paramita@fbk.eu).